5-Day Holiday Camp

 Send us a message via Whatsapp

-The ScratchThinker Camp is a specially curated camp for the Holidays.
+The ScratchThinker Camp is a specially curated camp for the school holidays.
 We want to help engage children in a challenging and fun way during their holidays.

 On each day of the camp, students will be taught new programming concepts, and practice how to apply them in their daily coding challenges.
 Students will be grouped into classes with similar ages and capabilities.
 Class sizes are kept small at 6 students per class to ensure teachers can spend time helping individual students.